 Gorgonzola starts off like most cheeses–rennet is added to milk, which reacts and creates curds and whey.
-However, to make gorgonzola one extra-special ingredient is added: Penicillium glaucum, a mold!
+However, to make gorgonzola one extra-special ingredient is added: the aforementioned Penicillium glaucum.

-During the aging process, metal rods are used to create air channels in the cheese that enable the mold to grow.
+During the aging process, cheesemakers regularly pierce the cheese with metal rods to create air channels in the cheese that enable the mold to grow.
 This creates the distinctive veining that makes gorgonzola so eye-catching.
-While gorgonzola is usually aged for three to four months, it can be even longer depending on the desired texture and flavor.
+While gorgonzola is usually aged for three to four months, it can be left even longer depending on the desired texture and flavor.

 What’s the difference between gorgonzola and blue cheese?